-- The chance of reviewing your degree programme at the end of the first year and possibly changing to Biochemistry, Biomedical Sciences, Pharmacology, Toxicology, or a more general Biosciences degree. - The option of a year's work experience in a laboratory away from the University. - To be able to spend up to one third of your final year on your own individual research project at the university (usually developing laboratory skills, but IT, survey or library projects also negotiable).
+- The chance of reviewing your degree programme at the end of the first year and possibly changing to Biomedical Sciences, Biochemistry, Immunology, and other Biosciences degrees. - The option of a year's work experience in a laboratory away from the University.

+• To be able to spend up to one third of your final year on your own individual research project at the university (usually developing laboratory skills, but IT, survey or library projects also negotiable).